drexed/lite-validators/README.md

 * **Existence:** Validates Existence - https://github.com/perfectline/validates_existence
 * **Group:** Group Validations - https://github.com/adzap/grouped_validations
 * **Overlap:** Validates Overlap - https://github.com/robinbortlik/validates_overlap

+## Port

+`Lite::Validators` is a near compatible port of [ActiveValidation](https://github.com/drexed/active_validation).

+The names for the following validators has been changed, so you will need to make the appropriate changes: `equality #=> compare`, `phone #=> phone_number`

+The syntax for the following validators has been reworked, so you will need to consult the docs for making the appropriate changes: `csv`, `compare`

 ## Development